Presentation Manager: Parting ways

 One of the most-cited reasons for the IBM–Microsoft split was the divergence of the APIs between Presentation Manager and Windows, which was probably driven by IBM.
-Initially, Presentation Manager was based on Windows GUI code, and often had developments performed in advance, like the support for proportional fonts (which appeared in Windows only in 1990).
-One of the divergences regarded the position of coordinate (0,0), which was at the top-left in Windows, but at bottom-left (as in Cartesian coordinates) in Presentation Manager.
-In practice it became impossible to recompile a GUI program to run on the other system; an automated source code conversion tool was promised at some point.
+Initially, Presentation Manager was based on Windows GUI code, and often had developments performed in advance, like the support for proportional fonts (later supported in Windows in 1990).
+One of the divergences regarded the position of coordinate (0,0), which is at the top-left in Windows, but at bottom-left (as in Cartesian coordinates) in Presentation Manager.
+In practice it became impossible to recompile a GUI program to run on the other system; an automated source code conversion tool was promised.
 Both companies were hoping that at some point users would migrate to OS/2.

 In 1990, version 3.0 of Windows was beginning to sell in volume, and Microsoft began to lose interest in OS/2 especially since, even earlier, market interest in OS/2 was always much smaller than in Windows.

 The companies parted ways, and IBM took over all of subsequent development.
 Microsoft took OS/2 3.0, which it renamed Windows NT; as such, it inherited certain characteristics of Presentation Manager.
 IBM continued to develop Presentation Manager.
 In subsequent versions of OS/2, and derivatives such as ArcaOS, it was used as a base for the object-oriented interface Workplace Shell.

 There is a significant integration of the GUI layer with the rest of the system, but it is still possible to run certain parts of OS/2 from a text-console or X window, and it is possible to boot OS/2 into a command-line environment without Presentation Manager (e.g. using TSHELL).